18 August 2022

 Well, this would be your opportunity to do so.

-The winner will be personally interviewed by our editor, Erica.
+The winner will be personally interviewed by Pianist editor Erica Worth.
 Your interview will then feature in a future issue of Pianist for all to see.
 Our 2019 Composing Competition winner Bob Rose featured inside issue 108 of Pianist.
 Take a look.

 5. Test your compositional skills against the best

-This competition is the perfect opportunity for you to find out just how far along you are in your journey.
-Not only will your work be competing against a variety of talented composers, but you will also be judged by four of the top piano teachers and players in the game.
+This competition is the perfect opportunity for you to find out just how far along you are in your composing journey as you will be competing against other fellow talented amateur composers.

 Main image: ©Pexels